pdarragh/parsing-with-zippers-paper-artifact/benchmark/README.md

 manipulating parameters across various subcommands, but if you desire you can explore the script directly.
 It contains full `--help`-style documentation for each subcommand.

+## Reducing Benchmark Time

+The benchmarks can take a long time, due to various reasons.

+Perhaps the most effective (but also "hacky") way to reduce the benchmarking time is to reduce the total number of inputs.
+After running `make all`, you can delete `.lex` files from the `$LEX_FILE_DIR` (`./lexes/` by default).
+The `.lex` files contain one token on each line, and the files with more tokens tend to take the longest, so you can use the one-line bash script `for filename in ./lexes/*.lex; do echo -e "$(wc -l $filename)\t$filename"; done | sort` to count the number of lines in each file and output them (with the line count) in sorted order.
+You could then go through this list in reverse order and remove as many files as you feel is necessary to reduce the benchmarking time.

+An alternative method is to set a maximum timeout by way of the `TIMEOUT` parameter.
+This can be set when using the Makefile by doing, e.g., `TIMEOUT=3 make benchmark`, which would prevent any individual benchmark from taking more than 3 seconds.
+Benchmarks which go over the time will be marked as failures and discarded.
+By default, there is no timeout imposed in this manner (i.e., it is set to -1).

+Another option is to make use of the `QUOTA_FACTOR` or `MAX_QUOTA` parameters in the Makefile.
+Initially, all benchmarks are capped with a quota of 1 second.
+Any benchmark which takes longer than this is pushed onto a queue, which will then be consumed in-order after the remaining benchmarks are attempted.
+Each time an item is pushed onto the queue, its quota is multiplied by the `QUOTA_FACTOR`.
+A large `QUOTA_FACTOR` will cause slower benchmarks to take exponentially longer until they are given enough time to complete or they eventually hit the `MAX_QUOTA`, at which point they will be marked as failures.
+The default `QUOTA_FACTOR` is 3, and the default `MAX_QUOTA` is 1000.

 ## Parsing